agsup/quartz/content/notes/Spring 2024/Church History/Class Notes/Exam 1 Notes.md

 - **Plenary Indulgence**: Full relief, used to support the crusades
 - **Transubstantiation**: The bread and wine taken during Eucharist turn *literally* into the body/blood of Christ when consecrated
 - **Council**: a gathering for the purpose of solving a dispute
+- **Four Articles of Prague**
+	- Communion in both kinds
+	- Free preaching of the Word of God (of qualified individuals aka. priests)
+	- Exclusion of the clergy from owning property and exercising influence in politics
+	- Punishment of mortal or public sins
+-